 Since the usual SAT score of this school's applicants is around 1,525, admissions officers can afford to be choosy.
 Each year, roughly 53.0% freshmen receive scholarships, with the typical award being $39,639.
 Get each of the vital specifics on MIT by viewing their scorecard.

 It's difficult to beat West Virginia Wesleyan College if you wish to study Physics.
 Buckhannon, West Virginia gives you a whimsical small-town feeling for college students to grow in.

 At least 63.0% of the educators at West Virginia Wesleyan have full-time hours, so they have lots of time to help their students.
-Many West Virginia Wesleyan first-year students are given scholarships.
+Each year, around 98.0% first-year students receive scholarships, with the average award being $19,211.
 Find every one of West Virginia Wesleyan College's rankings to find out more.

 Any student pursuing a degree in Physics needs to take a look at Reed College.
 The location in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

-About 46.0% of applicants send ACT scores, with the average score in the 31 range.
-Reed College does not require first-year students to live on-campus.
+The average scholarship amount granted to first years is $35,200 with 55.0% of first years obtaining some type of scholarship.
+About 51.0% of applicants send ACT scores, with the average score in the 31 range.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit Reed College's scorecard.

 Every student pursuing a degree in Physics needs to check out Haverford College.
 It is located in the suburban area of Haverford, Pennsylvania.

 Around 97.0% of freshmen come back to Haverford College for their sophomore year.
 Haverford College supports interaction between students and their teachers, helped by the 8:1 student-to-faculty ratio.
 Interested in learning more about Haverford College's campus?
 Take a virtual tour.